skddl007/ImageEditor/README.md

-Here's a basic template for your README file for the ImageEditor project:
+Here's the updated README file with the GitHub profile links for the contributors:

 ---